ctozzi/kontena/docs/getting-started/installing/docker-compose.md

 **Step 2:** Run the command `docker-compose up -d`

-To allow Kontena agent to pull from Kontena's built-in private image registry you must add `--insecure-registry="10.81.0.0/19"` to Docker daemon options on the host machine.
+To allow the Kontena agent to pull from Kontena's built-in private image registry, you must add `--insecure-registry="10.81.0.0/19"` to the Docker daemon options on the host machine.

-**Note!** While Kontena works ok even with just a single Kontena Node, it is recommended to have at least 3 Kontena Nodes provisioned in a Grid.
+**Note!** While Kontena will work with just a single Kontena Node, it is recommended to have at least three Kontena Nodes provisioned in a Grid.

 After creating nodes, you can verify that they have joined a Grid: